 - Unhealthy standing and sitting habits

 - Decreased flexibility

 Correcting your posture

 If you have poor posture, it is possible to correct it.
 However, postural problems that have existed for a long time will take more time to correct.
 Understanding your posture and identifying what needs to be addressed can help you to make conscious corrections.
 Over time, your poor postural habits can be replaced with good posture with continuing practice.

-Dr. Rick Haines at Absolute Health Chiropractic in Gainesville, Florida can help you to improve your posture.
-He can provide recommendations for exercises that can help you to strengthen your core muscles and help you to learn the correct posture for your activities so that your risk of injury will be reduced.
+Dr. Weigle at Absolute Health Chiropractic in Gainesville, Florida can help you to improve your posture.
+She can provide recommendations for exercises that can help you to strengthen your core muscles and help you to learn the correct posture for your activities so that your risk of injury will be reduced.
 Contact us today to schedule an appointment by calling us at 352-377-7373.